Skip to main content

 Editorial Scope

-The Journal of Hematology Oncology Pharmacy (the Journal) follows the recommendations of the International Committee of Medical Journal Editor’s (ICMJE) uniform requirements for manuscript preparation, review, editing, and publication.
-The full ICMJE recommendations can be accessed at www.icmje.org/urm_main.html.
+The Journal of Hematology Oncology Pharmacy (the Journal) follows the recommendations of the International Committee of Medical Journal Editor’s (ICMJE) uniform requirements and the Principles of Transparency and Best Practices in Scholarly Publishing, a joint statement released by the Committee on Publication Ethics (COPE), the Directory of Open Access Journals (DOAJ), the World Association of Medical Editors (WAME), and the Open Access Scholarly Publishing Association (OASPA) for manuscript preparation, review, editing, and publication.
+The full ICMJE recommendations can be accessed at www.icmje.org/urm_main.html, and the complete joint statement by COPE, DOAJ, COPE, WAME, and OASPA is located at https://doaj.org/apply/transparency/.

 The Journal of Hematology Oncology Pharmacy is an independent, peer-reviewed journal founded in 2011 to provide hematology and oncology pharmacy practitioners and other healthcare professionals with high-quality peer-reviewed information relevant to hematologic and oncologic conditions to help them optimize drug therapy for patients.

-All articles carry a Conflict of Interest Statement and a Funding Source statement if the article/study was funded by an outside entity.
+All articles include an Author Disclosure Statement with potential conflicts of interest and a Funding Source statement if the article/study was funded by an outside entity.
 The editors retain complete authority over the editorial process of all articles published in the Journal.

 Editorial Freedom

 The co-editors-in-chief and the section editors have full authority over the editorial content published in the Journal.
-No outside intervention or commercial considerations can influence, directly or indirectly, the selection, evaluation, and scheduling of individual articles.
+No outside intervention, such as personal relationships/agendas and commercial considerations, can directly or indirectly influence the selection, evaluation, and scheduling of individual articles.
 The decision to publish an article depends entirely on the merit of the information and its relevance to the Journal’s editorial objectives and may not in any way involve commercial or financial considerations.

 Corrections